Syrian revolution: Crackdown

 Even before the uprising began, the Syrian government had made numerous arrests of political dissidents and human rights campaigners, many of whom were understood as terrorists by the Assad government.
 In early February 2011, authorities arrested several activists, including political leaders Ghassan al-Najar, Abbas Abbas, and Adnan Mustafa.
+Government forces used Ba'ath party buildings as a base to organize the security forces and fire on protestors.
+The government issued an official shoot-to-kill policy on the peaceful demonstrators; deploying snipers, heavy machine guns and shelling.
+Those security officers who disagreed or held back themselves were also fired upon by Ba'athist paramilitaries and Shabiha death squads from behind.

-Police and security forces responded to the protests violently, using water cannons and tear gas as well as physically beating protesters and firing live ammunition.
+Police and security forces responded to the protests violently, using water cannons and tear gas as well as physically beating protestors and firing live ammunition.
 The regime also deployed the dreaded Shabiha death squads, consisting of fervent Alawite loyalists, that were ordered to execute sectarian attacks on the protestors, torture Sunni demonstrators and engage in anti-Sunni rhetoric.
 This policy led to large-scale desertions within the army ranks and further defections of officers who began forming a resistance movement.

 As the uprisings intensified, the Syrian government waged a campaign of arrests that captured tens of thousands of people.
 In response to the uprising, Syrian law had been changed to allow the police and any of the nation's 18 security forces to detain a suspect for eight days without a warrant.
 Arrests focused on two groups: political activists, and men and boys from the towns that the Syrian Army would start to besiege in April.
 Many of those detained experienced ill-treatment.
 Many detainees were cramped in tight rooms and were given limited resources, and some were beaten, electrically jolted, or debilitated.
 At least 27 torture centers run by Syrian intelligence agencies were revealed by Human Rights Watch on 3 July 2012.
+State propaganda of the Alawite-dominated Baathist regime has attempted to portray any pro-democracy protests, that calls for political pluralism and civil liberties, as "a project to sow sectarian strife."

-President Assad characterized the opposition as armed terrorist groups with Islamist "takfiri" extremist motives, portraying himself as the last guarantee for a secular form of government.
+Regime forces carried out brutal attacks against the inhabitants of Al-Rastan, displacing over 80% of its population.
+Characterizing the displaced civilians as "armed terrorist groups", Syrian Arab Armed Forces expanded its attacks on the civilians that sought refuge in nearby areas, resulting in 127 deaths.
 Early in the month of April, a large deployment of security forces prevented tent encampments in Latakia.
 Blockades were set up in several cities to prevent the movement of protests.
 Despite the crackdown, widespread protests continued throughout the month in Daraa, Baniyas, Al-Qamishli, Homs, Douma and Harasta.